-This ACS approved event, which is sponsored by Falvey Memorial Library, is free and open to the public.
+This ACS- approved event, sponsored by Falvey Library, is free and open to the public.

 Dr. Tyechia Thompson is an assistant professor of English at Virginia Tech.
 Her areas of research include African American literature, Digital Humanities, Afrofuturism, and manuscript and archival studies.
 She is the recipient of an ACLS Digital Justice Seed Grant for the project “Building an Institute for Empathic Immersive Narrative” and an NEH-Mellon Fellowship for Digital Publication supporting the project “Place, Memory, Poetry, and the James A. Emanuel Papers at the Library of Congress.”
 She has published in Digital Humanities Quarterly, Afro-Publishing Without Walls/University of Illinois Open Publishing Network, Fire!!!: Afro-Publishing Without Walls/University of Illinois Open Publishing Network, and the College Language Association Journal.

 Carli Smith is a seventh-grade English and Language Arts teacher at Bunkie Magnet High School in Bunkie, Louisiana.
 Her areas of research include African American literature, Digital Humanities, Southern literature, and Transmedia Studies.
 She was awarded the Virginia Tech College of Liberal Arts and Human Sciences assistantship in Digital Humanities for 2020-21.
 Her co-authored ArcGIS Story Maps project, “Decolonial Theory in James Baldwin’s No Name in the Street,” is published through Virginia Tech’s VTechWorks archive.
 She represents a small team of graduate students who helped develop Baldwin’s Paris 2.0, an expanded multimodal prototype of Dr. Tyechia Thompson’s original geospatial project.
 A review of the current prototype is published in Reviews in Digital Humanities.